 I was a corporate employee able to fly like a plane.
 Why was this hard?
 I had to call my mother-in-law and my sister-in-law and ask how much is a hunk of butter.
 I didn’t want to do it, but I had to!
 (I had to do this more than once or twice)

-It was a long distance call, before cell phones, but not 1945.
+It was a long-distance call, before cell phones, but not in 1945.

 I was in the middle of making a cake with hours to go before it needed to be ready.
 Desperation!

 Ring-a-ling “How much is a hunk of butter?!
 How much is a handful of brown sugar?!
 Whose hand?
 A big handful or a regular handful?

 “What is sweet milk?
 Is that something special, is it carnation evaporated milk, is it vitamin D milk?
 Will 2% work?”